cryogonal/fullstackopen/README.md

+## fullstackopen
-## Used for fullstackopen.com course.
+Used for the fullstackopen.com course.